RESEARCH STARTER

 • Summary: The lush Celtic broadleaf forests of the British Isles have become a fragmented biome, but still provide habitat for a surprising range of species.

 The combined size of the Celtic broadleaf ecoregion is approximately 81,000 square miles (210,000 square kilometers).
-The growing season ranges from 200 to 330 days because of the consistent rainfall and warm temperatures, an average range of 36–64 degrees F (2–18 degrees C); the ambient climate is in large part generated by the warming, humid influence of the Gulf Stream and its North Atlantic Current extension.
+The growing season ranges from 200 to 330 days because of the consistent rainfall and warm temperatures, with an average range of 36–64 degrees F (2–18 degrees C); the ambient climate is in large part generated by the warming, humid influence of the Gulf Stream and its North Atlantic Current extension.
 Frost is a short-term annual occurrence, and most temperature extremes are limited due to the influence of the seas that immediately surround the land mass of this biome.

 Celtic broadleaf forests are influenced by a variety of ecological parameters.
-In addition to native species, the temperate weather of this ecoregion supports plant communities of the Mediterranean, alpine, and Arctic-alpine climate regimes.
+In addition to native species, the temperate weather of this ecoregion supports plant communities of the alpine, and Arctic-alpine climate regimes.

 Water also plays an important role in these forests; in addition to rainfall, surrounding water bodies affect the forests, encompassing adjacent marine, estuarine, and freshwater environments.
 Water helps distinguish Celtic broadleaf forests from the English lowland type.
 Although these forests are similar in flora, fauna, and location, English lowland forests are defined by their characteristically drier landscape.